frankc60/webscraper/README.md

+##WEBSCRAPPER
-A very basic web scraper, using cheeriojs, and request.
+A basic web scrapper, using Cheeriojs and Request

+###What I learned
+Using nodejs, to scrap webpates and read contents.